 Reverse Mortgages have been popularly marketed as a great means of getting cash for senior citizens for their daily expenses or to add to their retirement funds.
-Do be careful when you do try out reverse mortgage as it can lead to foreclosing your home if done wrongly.
+Do be careful when you do try out a reverse mortgage as it can lead to foreclosing your home if done wrong.

 What is a Reverse Mortgage?

 Reverse Mortgage is a type of home equity loan catered to old homeowners.
 It doesn't require monthly mortgage payment and the payment for home equity comes out usually in a monthly way.
 For example, a 64-year-old homeowner who has a considerable amount of home equity may borrow against the value of their house.
 He/She will either then get the funds through a lump sum, fixed monthly payment, or a line of credit.

 Who Can Apply for Reverse Mortgage?

 - Homeowners above 62 years old